hanseatics/BottomBar/README.md

 mBottomBar.noTopOffset();
 ```

-#### I don't like the awesome transparent Navigation Bar / it behaves poorly / breaks my layout!
+#### I don't like the awesome transparent Navigation Bar!

 You can disable it.
-I'm squashing bugs as fast as I can, but they are hard to find.

 ```java
 mBottomBar.noNavBarGoodness();